taksug229/nba-salary-prediction/README.md

 ### Salary Distribution

 I plotted the normalized salary distribution, but I couldn't observe any anomalies for each year.
-A large portion of the player's salary were in between 0.0 and 0.1 of the salary cap.
+A large portion of the player's salary was in between 0.0 and 0.1 of the salary cap.

 ![Salary Distribution](img/salarydistribution.png)